From a single hashtag, a protest circled the world

 "Anyone arrested is a political prisoner," said one.

-"Here comes Czar Bloomberg's Cossacks," said another, in reference to New York Mayor Mike Bloomberg and the appearance of the mounted police.
+"Here comes Tsar Bloomberg's Cossacks," said another, in reference to New York Mayor Mike Bloomberg and the appearance of the mounted police.

 There were "we are watching" messages of support from cities across the United States and some who found it the best entertainment going on a Saturday night.